frtib/tsp-redesign/index.md

 layout: home
 class: homepage
 scripts:
-  - /assets/js/sessionstorage-modal.js
+#  - /assets/js/sessionstorage-modal.js
 alert:
-  show-alert: false
+  show-alert: true
   icon:
   title: Scheduled Outage
   subtitle:
   body:
-  - Due to scheduled system maintenance, <strong>tsp.gov and frtib.gov will be unavailable</strong> Saturday, April 13, from 8:00 a.m. to 11:30 a.m. eastern time.
+  - Due to scheduled system maintenance, <strong>tsp.gov, the ThriftLine, and frtib.gov</strong> will be unavailable from 1:30 a.m.
+(ET) on Saturday, August 22, to 1:30 a.m.
+(ET) on Monday, August 24.
 Thank you for your patience.

 hero:
   image: /assets/img/hero.jpg